yvelikova/axway-open-docs/content/en/docs/streams/subscribers/subscriber-kafka.md

 ## Getting a kafka subscription

-In order to get and existing subscription, simply do the following GET request:
+In order to get an existing subscription, simply do the following GET request:

 `GET /subscribers/kafka/subscriptions/{subscriptionId}`